RubensZimbres/Repo-2018/CPU Temperature - IoT Project/README.md

 So, I had a "simple" idea: collect CPU Temperature from my Notebook running on Ubuntu, send to Amazon AWS IoT, save data, make it available for Machine Learning models and dashboards.

 However, the operationalization of this idea is quite complex: first, develop a Python notebook that runs Ubuntu command line internally ('sensors'), collecting CPU temperature and is able to connect to AWS IoT via proper security protocols using MQTT.
+Without using a MQTT broker like Mosquitto.

 It is necessary to create a Thing at AWS IoT, get the Certificates, create and attach the Policy and create a SQL Rule to send data (JSON) to Cloud Watch and Dynamo DB.
 Then, create a Data Pipeline from Dynamo DB to S3, so that the data become available for a Machine Learning model and also to AWS Quick Sight dashboard.